 Solo Travel in Honduras

 There’s no denying it, Honduras isn’t great for solo females.
+That's why we've given it 1 out of 5 stars.
 There is a high level of crime and you need to be comfortable with armed security guards whose presence is felt in certain areas.
 Although we travelled alone with no problems, it is wise to team up with others for this country.

 Honduras is a macho society so you may receive unwanted attention.
 Take a taxi if travelling at night and be really careful in Tegucigulpa and San Pedro Sula which are known for their dangerous areas.